wfaugust/wfaugust.github.io/_posts/2023-03-29-entropy-thomas-pynthon.md

 ---

-**By Thomas Pynchon**
+**Written By Thomas Pynchon**

 **Boris has just given me a summary of his views.
 He is a weather prophet.
 The weather will continue bad, he says.
 There will be more calamities, more death, more despair.
-Not the slightest indication of a change anywhere. . . .
+Not the slightest indication of a change anywhere...
 We must get into step, a lockstep toward the prison of death.
 There is no escape.
-The weather will not change. **
+The weather will not change.**

 **—— Tropic of Cancer**